dillonkearns/dillonkearns.com/content/newsletters/2025-10-03-october-shows.md

 title: "Live Jazz in October"
 ---

 I hope you are enjoying the cozy fall vibes here in Santa Barbara!
 This month is shaping up to be full of music.
-We hosted a jazz jam at The Blue Owl last night - we kept it low key for the first event, but it may turn into a recurring event on first Thursdays at 6:00, and we will be promoting it more the next time around.
+Brandon Kinalele and I hosted a jazz jam at The Blue Owl last night - we kept it low key for the first event, but it may turn into a recurring event on first Thursdays at 6:00, and we will be promoting it more the next time around.
 Stay tuned for more on that!

 I'd love to see you at one (or more!) of these upcoming shows.

 ## October Shows

 ### Soir Noir at Linden Square
-**Monday, October 6** | 5:30-7:30pm
+**Monday, October 6** | 5:30-8:00pm
 **Linden Square, Carpinteria**

 This Monday is our debut at Linden Square - a beautiful new venue in Carpinteria that's similar to the Santa Barbara Public Market.
 Third Window Brewery serves incredible smash burgers, and Corazon Cocina Sur has fantastic Mexican cuisine.
 It is a really hip and pleasant vibe out there, a lovely place to enjoy some live music.